geoboom/linux-config/README.md

 **TODO:**

 - make note on the need to change workspace-to-output mapping when change to laptop with external display
+- find out how to copy and paste with tmux keyboard-only

 ## My manjaro installation walkthrough (i3wm)